Network Performance Monitor solution in Azure

 ExpressRoute Monitor: Select Discover Now to discover all the ExpressRoute private peerings that are connected to the virtual networks in the Azure subscription linked with this Log Analytics workspace.

-After the discovery is finished, the discovered private peerings are listed in a table.
+After the discovery is finished, the discovered circuits and peerings are listed in a table.

-The monitoring for these peerings is initially in a disabled state.
-Select each peering that you want to monitor, and configure monitoring for them from the details view on the right.
+The monitoring for these circuits and peerings is initially in a disabled state.
+Select each resource that you want to monitor, and configure monitoring for them from the details view on the right.
 Select Save to save the configuration.
 To learn more, see the "Configure ExpressRoute monitoring" article.

 After the setup is finished, it takes 30 minutes to an hour for the data to populate.
 While the solution aggregates data from your network, you see the message Solution requires additional configuration on the Network Performance Monitor Overview tile.
 After the data is collected and indexed, the Overview tile changes and informs you of your network health in a summary.
 You then can edit the monitoring of the nodes on which Log Analytics agents are installed, as well as the subnets discovered from your environment.